2000s in music: Contemporary R&B

 Beyoncé was ranked the 4th Artist of the 2000s decade by Billboard, and was listed the most successful female artist of the 2000s, as well as the top radio artist of the 2000s.
 The Recording Industry Association of America (RIAA), also recognized Knowles as the top certified artist of the 2000s.
 Beyoncé, Michelle Williams and Kelly Rowland, better known as Destiny's Child is the most successful female R&B group of all time, selling over 50 million records worldwide during the 2000s.
 The group has many chart topping singles worldwide, such as "Survivor", "Say My Name", "Bootylicious", "Independent Women Part 1" and "Jumpin' Jumpin'".

-Usher was named the number-one Hot 100 artist of the 2000s decade and the 2nd most successful artist of the 2000s decade.
-He released the album Confessions which went on to become the best-selling album of 2004 and the second best-selling album of the 2000s.
-He also had the overall total most number #1 singles of the decade with seven going top.
-Confessions is now certified Diamond by the RIAA.
-Other emerging acts from the early 2000s include Ashanti, Rihanna, Trey Songz, Ne-Yo, Chris Brown, Bobby V, Keyshia Cole, Pretty Ricky, B2K, Jaheim, Musiq Soulchild, Fantasia, and Ciara.